 If you have a question about fees please contact the Supreme Court registry:

 You can apply to waive, postpone or refund fees.
 An application is considered by a registrar or deputy registrar of the court against criteria set out in the fee regulations.

-Many court forms and documents must be set out in a certain way which is fixed (prescribed) by legislation.
+Many court forms and documents must be set out in a certain way which is fixed (prescribed) in legislation.
 The content and details to be included in a form or document will be specific to the particular circumstances of a case, and may need specialist legal advice to draft it.